illusion0001/illusion0001.github.io/_patches/KaraTech-Orbis.md

 ## 60 FPS Unlock

 GPU Limited.
-For use with Prospero.
+For use with 9th generation of game consoles.

 Author: [illusion](https://github.com/illusion0001)